-Crooked teeth not only detract from your overall appearance, they can lead to tooth decay, difficulty chewing, and other dental problems.
-The majority of people who have naturally crooked teeth address the problem in childhood or adolescence, but the results are not always permanent and crookedness may not develop at all until well into adulthood when wisdom teeth push other teeth out of alignment.
+Crooked teeth not only detract from your overall appearance, but they can also lead to tooth decay, difficulty chewing, and other dental problems.
+The majority of people who have naturally crooked teeth address the problem in childhood or adolescence.
+Still, the results are not always permanent, and crookedness may not develop at all until well into adulthood when wisdom teeth push other teeth out of alignment.

-Braces are a common and socially acceptable method for straightening teeth in teenagers, but most adults feel uncomfortable and self-conscious wearing the very visible devices, even when so-called “clear” braces are used.
+Braces are a common and socially acceptable method for straightening teeth in teenagers.
+Still, most adults feel uncomfortable and self-conscious wearing the evident devices, even when so-called “clear” braces are used.
 Fortunately, braces are no longer the only way to achieve a perfect smile.

 Invisalign uses a series of clear aligners, much like retainers to gradually move your teeth into the proper position.
 The entire process can take six months to two years.
 Each aligner is used for two weeks then you move on to the next aligner.
 Some people use as many as 60 aligners in the course of straightening their teeth.
-Using impressions of your teeth and computer imaging the aligners are created to precisely and gradually adjust the position of your teeth in very tiny increments until they reach the proper position.
+Using impressions of your teeth and computer imaging, the aligners are created to precisely and gradually adjust your teeth’ position in very tiny increments until they reach the proper position.

 Why correct a crooked smile?